salesforce-misc/HelloViolet.ai/docs/core-concepts.md

 that allow for the conversation engine to prompt the user and to wait for one of multiple responses back.

-## User and Application Response
+## User &amp; Application Response
-Your Voice Scripts are a list of items that the user might say followed by how you want your application to respond to it.
+At the lowest level, your Voice Scripts are a list of items that the user might say followed by how you want your application to respond to it.
 Intents are user responses that your application can
 [respond to](/api/module-conversationEngine-ConversationEngine.html#respondTo).

-When an intents is triggered your application logic is called with a [response](/api/module-response-Response) parameter to allow your application to respond.
+When an intent is triggered your application logic is called with a [response](/api/module-response-Response) parameter to allow your application to respond.
 You can [say](/api/module-response-Response#say) something or